-Winter Kill is a term generally used to describe the loss of grass due to cold winter months.
-Low temperatures, extreme dryness, crown hydration and ice encasement are the main causes of Winter Kill on your lawn.
-This can be a devastating blow to many homeowners, especially those who have contracts with a lawn care company.
-Environmental effects to your lawn are unpredictable, and can not be avoided.
-So what can YOU do as a homeowner?
+Winterkill is a term generally used to describe the loss of grass due to cold winter months.
+Low temperatures, extreme dryness, crown hydration and ice encasement are the main causes of Winterkill on your lawn.
+This can be a devastating blow to many homeowners and turf managers.

-In this section, we will go into detail on the causes of Winter Kill and what you can, and cannot, do when your lawn suffers from this condition.
+First, let’s go into detail on the causes of Winterkill and what you can, and cannot do, when your lawn suffers from this condition.

 During the fall, plants go through a dehydration process.
 This process allows plants to harden off and tolerate freezing conditions.
 Warmer weather during the late fall can delay this process, causing plants to become vulnerable to ice formations.
 Even though it is impossible to prevent, Direct Low Temperature Kill can be less harmful by extra seeding at the appropriate time.